govau/design-system-components/CODE_OF_CONDUCT.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in the components to help us create safe and positive experiences for everyone.
+We invite all those who participate and contribute to the design system components to help us create safe and positive experiences for everyone.

 ## 2. Open Source Citizenship